rippedpiracy/site/docs/PC Software/games.md

 title: Games
-description: Safe sources for Games.
+description: List of safe and trusted sites for Games.

 ## General Torrent
-**NOTE: Some of these sites have fake and mirror sites, you should only use the ones we linked.**
+**NOTE: Some of these sites have Fake and Mirror sites, you should only use the ones we linked.**

 **[1337x](https://1337x.to) (Torrent)**